algonquindesign/type/_kb/comic-sans.md

 As you can see, the same cannot be said for *Comic Sans*.
 As part of its hand-written design, each glyph is completely different from the other.
 While this gives it a *messy* look, it is said that this actually increases engagement in young readers.

-If you refer to the *Boom!* speech bubble above, you can see how letter spacing in *Comic Sans* is very loose.
+If you refer to the *Boom!* speech bubble below, you can see how letter spacing in *Comic Sans* is very loose.
 This also makes it easy to read for beginner readers.

 ### 2. Misuse

 Using any typeface in the wrong context can make it look inappropriate, unprofessional or even silly. *Comic Sans* was designed to be used in a casual context like a comic book speech bubble.
 Its letter forms are intended to be casual.
 They also happen to be very inconsistently designed.
-More on that soon.

 For this reason, setting it in a serious context will make it look very wrong.